Feuerlabs/meta-exosense/README.md

 setup both in the device and in the server before the device can connect.

-The chapter [Adding the device to the Exosense Server] describes how to setup the device in the server.
+The chapter "Adding Device to Exosense Server" describes how to setup the device in the server.

 ## Setting the device identity through Linux boot parameters